bitblit/SaltMine/readme.md

 1. An SNS Topic.
 You'll need its arn.
 2. An SQS Queue.
 You'll need its url, and obviously you'll need to set up IAM correctly to read/write it.
-3. A set of classes implementing SaltMineProcessor.
-These will be matched to submitted tasks by the "type" field, which must match the return value of "getType" in the processor.
+3. A set of functions implementing SaltMineFunction.
+These will be matched to submitted tasks by the "type" field, which must match the name of the function.
+4. An optional "context".
+This context can be anything (I use ReflectiveInjector) but holds things that your functions might need.
+They can reach it by calling saltMine.fetchContext();

+(Note : this used to be a class architecture pre-0.1.0, but I switched to functions with an optional context as a better approach)

 Once that is set up, you create a SaltMine instance by passing it the queue url, notification arn, and set of processors (and optionally the SNS and SQS instances).
 You can then submit new tasks using that